 On April 27, 1958 ground was broken again!
 This time it was for a further school expansion.
 The new building, connected to the church/school building by the atrium, included the gymnasium, multiple classrooms, a library, a well-equipped kitchen, and offices.
 This was also a major undertaking and only eight years after the church was completed.

 In 1960, Pastor Gerken asked for peaceful release to accept a call to Fort Wayne, Indiana.
 The congregation had grown to over 900 communicant members under his leadership.
 Pastor Richard Schlecht was called that same year to become pastor of St. John.
 Soon after, in 1961, Erv Bauer retired from school ministry, and Roy Kaiser was called and installed as principal and teacher.
+(Click here to read Roy's memoirs from his years of service at St. John.)

 The congregation and school continued to grow, and from 1962 until 1967 we had the services of eight vicars.
 In 1967 the Rev. Charles Schutt was called to be St. John's first associate pastor.